Photo by ALPA PROD / Shutterstock.com

 That vinegar-and-dish-soap cleaner also vanquishes uninvited guests that march into your home.
 This mixture is a lot less worrisome than spraying a pesticide ant killer around the area where your kids and pets play, and around the areas where you prepare food.
 Some folks swear by vinegar sprayed or poured on anthills.

 A good wash with a gentle dish soap, followed by a spray with a 50/50 vinegar solution, means clean dishes (and less chance of bacterial issues) for hummingbirds and other feathered friends.

 55. Flowerpot freshener

 White stains on terra-cotta pots won’t come off with soap and water?
 Wipe down with undiluted vinegar and let dry.
-After that, rub with baby oil (another product with loads of uses).
+After that, rub with baby oil.

 56. Mower helper

 Once you’ve finished the lawn, wipe the blades down with vinegar — not just to clean off grass bits, but also any insects that might have hitched a ride while you rolled the mower back to the garage.

 Some say that deer, raccoons, rabbits, dogs and cats don’t like the smell of vinegar.
 Try hanging up vinegar-soaked rags near your garden (re-wetting them once a week) and spraying your garbage cans with the stuff.
 It may not work in every case, but it’s worth a try.

 If you’re painting concrete or galvanized metal, pretreat the area by sponging on vinegar and allowing it to dry.
 The paint will last longer.